linode/docs/docs/guides/web-servers/php/php-composer/index.md

 ### How to Update All Packages

-Composer also makes it easy to update all packages at the same time.
+The composer also makes it easy to update all packages at the same time.
 For a project-wide update, run the following command:

     composer update